Home Compare DHL.DE vs OC

 Deutsche Post vs Owens Corning: Which Stock Looks Stronger in 2026?

-Deutsche Post holds the cleaner structural position, with stability as the main driver and growth adding further support.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Deutsche Post holds the cleaner structural position, with the lead spread across profitability and growth.
+Owens Corning still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Deutsche Post is in better shape — its trend is intact while Owens Corning's trend has broken down.
 That puts structure and market broadly in agreement — Deutsche Post's lead looks more confirmed than conflicted.

-This is not just a one-metric split: both stability and growth materially support the lead.
-Deutsche Post AG leads by 8 points on the overall comparison score.
+This is not just a one-metric split: both profitability and growth materially support the lead.
+The overall score gap is 32 points in favour of Deutsche Post AG.

 Trajectory Similarity